Rango-Zhang-Hang/NTU-Visual-Recognition-via-Vision-Language-Model-Transfer/README.md

 And a already trained faster_rcnn_restnet50 model based on [pretrained model](https://download.pytorch.org/models/resnet50-19c8e357.pth).
 A issue: the model already outputs the predicted label, but I only need the proposals (only a img area).
 ![test_result](results/test_result.jpg)

+### 0.3 Change
+Due to the current GPU limit.
+Vision recognition will be sematic segmentation.